nginx/unit-docs/source/howto/source.rst

       .. _modules-webassembly:

-      When you run :program:./configure wasm-wasi-component,
+      When you run :program:`./configure wasm-wasi-component`,
       the script configures a module to support running WebAssembly components on Unit.